severinh/latex-compact-summary/README.md

 <code>summary.tex</code> is a LaTeX template originally created to quickly typeset
 summaries of lecture content in a very compact three-column layout.

+It also contains a variety of commands that make typesetting summaries with many formulae less of a hassle.

 Bold-face Letters and Symbols
 -----------------------------